nfdi4plants/nfdi4plants.github.io/src/content/news/2022-09-27-create-your-own-dmp-with-dataplan.md

 ---
 date: 2022-09-27
 title: Create your own Data Management Plan with DataPLAN
-previewText: A Data Management Plan (DMP) structures the handling of research data in a scientific project and describes how to deal with the data during and after the end of your project.
+description: A Data Management Plan (DMP) structures the handling of research data in a scientific project and describes how to deal with the data during and after the end of your project.
 Many third-party funders, such as DFG, Horizon Europe, or BMBF expect you to provide these information as part of your funding application.
 ---
 A Data Management Plan (DMP) structures the handling of research data in a scientific project and describes how to deal with the data during and after the end of your project.
 Many third-party funders, such as DFG, Horizon Europe, or BMBF expect you to provide these information as part of your funding application.